 - Be vigilant for spoofed emails that appear to be from a known and trusted source.
 This can be done by modifying the header in a malicious email to pose as a trusted sender—for example, @deancoLLC.com can appear similar to a known vendor @cleancoLLC.com.

 - Periodically review your accounts for unauthorized activity, and report fraudulent charges or withdrawals immediately.

 - Fraudsters often conduct extensive online and offline research to identify vendors and third parties with whom you work.

 - Consider removing extraneous information from your website, social media and other publicly available materials.

 - Be prudent in what you share about your role and responsibilities via social media.

 - Never leave sensitive material such as invoices, account information and client data unattended.

 We can help

 If you believe you or your business have been a victim of third-party email compromise fraud, speak with your J.P.
-Morgan representative immediately.
+Morgan team member immediately.